 4. Stay active during the day to help you fall asleep at night.

 Engaging in physical activity during the day is not only great for your mind and body, but it can also help you get a good night’s rest.
-According to John Hopkins Medicine, people who engage in just 30 minutes of moderate aerobic exercise may notice a difference in sleep quality that same night.
+According to John Hopkins Medicine, people who engage in just 30 minutes of moderate aerobic exercise may notice a difference in sleep quality that night.
 Additionally, one study revealed that moderate physical exercise is beneficial to sleep quality in both younger and older adults.